Fall 1st Year: (7 total classes – 2 hours each)

 Summer 1st Year

 - Students will complete summer longitudinal project abroad or in indigent communities in the United States.

 - Students will prepare and submit a paper summarizing their project to the directors of the Global Health Track by the end of the summer.

 - Prepare and give summer project presentations to 1st year global health students and work with new students to prepare them to take over projects during their summer abroad.

 - Continue to provide students with essential global health skills through 4-5 two hour skill seminars.
 Seminars include: Suturing/Wound Care, Fast Scan, Public Relations/Advocacy (find speakers)/write op eds for newspapers, Leadership Training.

 - Possible future additions

-- Dialogue with Dr. Ernest and LEADS to coordinate leadership training.
+- Dialogue to coordinate leadership training.

 - PR/Advocacy lectures

 - A limited number of modules on different global health topics, keeping students engaged in global health while providing them the flexibility to complete assignments over wide periods of time.